Fee Arrangements for IP Litigation

 Fees in copyright and trade secret cases can also run into the millions of dollars.
 We also provide contingency representation for these intellectual property areas.

-We also handle cases arising out of the inappropriate assertion of intellectual property.
+Our intellectual property law firm also handle cases arising out of the inappropriate assertion of intellectual property.
 Such cases include, for example, a pharmaceutical company that prevents generic competition through patents that do not actually apply to the drug, or a company demanding licensing fees for copyrights it does not own.
 Such cases can be well-suited for contingency representation.
-If you believe you have been subjected to illegal licensing demands, please contact Jonathan Rotter or Kara Wolke.
+If you believe you have been subjected to illegal licensing demands, please contact IP litigation lawyers Jonathan Rotter or Kara Wolke.